- R Studio

 As organizations increasingly focus on machine learning and artificial intelligence, R is fast becoming one of the most popular programming languages.
 However, in this new world of big-data-analysis and cloud technology, the traditional RStudio environment can become a bottleneck on large-scale analytics projects.

 Databricks, a unified data analytics platform, can provide a great solution.
 Powered by a distributed Spark processing framework, it supports scalable data analytics through common programming interfaces including R. In this webcast we present three common scenarios that enterprises are using to evaluate migrating R on Databricks, from users continuing using the familiar RStudio environment backed by a Databricks cluster, through to shifting their full operation into Databricks.
-We’ll cover the benefits and drawbacks you’ll need to consider before selecting which scenario works for you when making the transition to running R on Databricks.
+In this recorded webcast, Thorogood Consultant Robbie Shaw covers the benefits and drawbacks you’ll need to consider before selecting which scenario works for you when making the transition to running R on Databricks.

 This webcast covers: